What is Xatmep?

-Methotrexate is used to treat certain types of cancer of the breast, skin, head and neck, or lung.
-Methotrexate is also used to treat severe psoriasis and rheumatoid arthritis.
+Xatmep is used to treat leukemia and certain types of cancer of the breast, skin, head and neck, lung, or uterus.

 Before taking this medicine

-You should not use this medicine if you are allergic to methotrexate.
-Do not use methotrexate to treat psoriasis or rheumatoid arthritis if you have:
+You should not use Xatmep if you are allergic to it.
+You may not be able to take this medicine if you have:

-Methotrexate is sometimes used to treat cancer even when patients do have one of the conditions listed above.
+Xatmep is sometimes used to treat cancer in people who have a condition listed above.
 Your doctor will decide if this treatment is right for you.

 Do not give this medicine to a child without the advice of a doctor.

-Methotrexate can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often, and you may need an occasional liver biopsy.
-Your cancer treatments may be delayed based on the results of these tests.
+Xatmep can be toxic to your organs, and may lower your blood cell counts.
+You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of methotrexate.
+Call your doctor for instructions if you miss a dose of Xatmep.

 What happens if I overdose?